Photos: People's Daily/Sun Guangyong

-Bangkok (People's Daily) - Thailand on Tuesday confirmed one new case of the COVID-19 coronavirus, bringing the total to 3,083 since the virus first arrived in the kingdom in January.
-The new case is Thai citizens returning from abroad.
+Bangkok (People's Daily) - Thailand on Saturday confirmed two new cases of the COVID-19 coronavirus, bringing the total to 3,104 since the virus first arrived in the kingdom in January.
+The new cases are Thai citizens returning from abroad.

-A total of 59 patients remain hospitalized, 2,966 have recovered and returned home, and 58 died from complications related to the disease, according to Thailand’s Ministry of Public Health.
+A total of 75 patients remain hospitalized, 2,971 have recovered and returned home, and 58 have died from complications related to the disease, according to Thailand’s Ministry of Public Health.

-Thailand has been enforcing a national curfew since April 3.
+Thailand has enforced a national curfew since April 3.
 All nationals except medics, emergency workers and personnel delivering medical supplies and patients, have been urged to stay at home.